Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Talking
 - Treat NPCs as if they were real people, and rely on your curiosity to safely gain information and solve problems.
 - When you want something from an NPC, consider what you are asking for, what the NPC wants, whether they respect you and whether you have something that forces their hand.
+- NPCs don’t always tell the whole truth.
+Your Warden should give hints, but who you do and don’t trust is ultimately your decision.

 ### Atmosphere
 - Engage with the fictional world and include details provided by the Warden in your own descriptions and questions.